lmcinnes/pynndescent/README.rst

 and also custom user defined distance metrics while still retaining performance.

-PyNNDescent also integrates well with Scikit-learn, including providing support for the upcoming KNeighborTransformer as a drop in replacement for algorithms that make use of nearest neighbor computations.
+PyNNDescent also integrates well with Scikit-learn, including providing support for the KNeighborTransformer as a drop in replacement for algorithms that make use of nearest neighbor computations.

 ----------------------